 Water security enhances the capacity to safeguard sustainable access to adequate quantities of water for sustaining livelihoods, human well-being, and socio-economic development.
 This webinar will highlight the importance of rights-based water resources management to leave no one behind in mitigation and adaptation, taking stock of advances and lessons learnt during the 2010s.
 It will also address the mutually reinforcing interconnection between the human rights framework, the holistic nature of the SDG Agenda, and the Paris Agreement.

-The webinar will ask questions such as:
+The webinar asked questions such as:

 - To what extent do the mandates of the two Special Rapporteurs overlap, and where are the gaps or obstacles to furthering the realization of the respective rights under their mandates?